What is a wooden pallet?

-The weight of an average 48” x 40” wooden pallet will range somewhere between 33 lbs and 48 lbs.
-Most often, the average pallet will weigh nearly 30 lbs, but this number can reach up to 70 lbs, depending on many factors like the material, moisture level, etc.
+The weight of an average 48” x 40” wooden pallet ranges somewhere between 33 lbs and 48 lbs.
+Most often, the average pallet weighs nearly 30 lbs, but this number can reach up to 70 lbs, depending on many factors like the material, moisture level, etc.

 1. Stringer pallets

-Stringer pallets are named this way because they have 3 long pieces of wood (called ‘stringers’) to support two sides of wooden boards.
-Stringer pallets can be picked up by a forklift in two different ways, so these pallets are usually considered to be 2-way pallets.
+Stringer pallets have 3 long pieces of wood (called ‘stringers’) to support two sides of wooden boards.
+These pallets are 2-way pallets because a forklift picks them up in two different ways.

 2. Block pallets

 In a similar way, the pieces of wood in block pallets have support with blocks of wood.
 Most shippers use them for heavier shipments.
 These pallets are 4-way pallets because a forklift picks them up in four different ways.